vippsas/vipps-recurring-api/vipps-recurring-api-howitworks.md

 ## 2. The Vipps landing page

-If the payment was started on a desktop device the user will be sent to the Vipps landing page.
+If the payment was started on a desktop device, the user will be sent to the Vipps landing page.
-The user confirms their number, and is prompted to log in to Vipps.
+The user confirms their number and is prompted to log in to Vipps.

-If the payment was started from a mobile device, the app wil automatically switch over to Vipps.
+If the payment was started from a mobile device, the app will automatically switch over to Vipps.

 ![Vipps landing page](images/vipps-recurring-step2.svg)

 ## 3. Accept agreement in Vipps

 The user receives a push notification on their phone.
-They log in to Vipps, and accept the agreement.
+They log in to Vipps and accept the agreement.

 If there is an initial charge to be made, the user confirms the payment in this step as well